 They say home is where you make it

 Someone asked me how long I had been living here today.
 When I responded, “nine months”, I didn’t actually believe it myself.
 Nine months?
 How?
 I feel like just yesterday I was thinking time wouldn’t go by fast enough.
 At around six months of being here, Makassar actually started to feel like home.
 It’s amazing what time can do to your perspective and experience in a foreign country.
 After some really arduous months of adjustment, I found peace and enjoyment in my new home and unexpected blessings.
-After six months, I could say I was a seasoned expat in Asia, aware of the annoyances but able to tune them out and rise about (most) of them.

 We couldn’t have switched cultural gears more drastically than after living in Paris.
 I tried to do research on Makassar in Paris, but when I googled not much could be found.
 I stopped searching in an attempt to stay naïve.
 I thought that in this case, ignorance was bliss.
 After an exhausting flight, we arrived late in the night and were welcomed by staring eyes and giggles.
 The first week we stayed in one of the nicest hotels in the city.
 Come the first morning, as the sun illuminated the city below and I pulled the curtains back, I peered down into the cramped, dirty, buzzing streets and aluminum roofs.
 My heart sank.
 What had we done?
 From a bird’s-eye view, the industrial city appeared grey with the incoming storm looming above.
 I hoped there were some nice architectural sites, decent restaurants and cultural gems hiding behind the less than amazing façade.